jinjinhe2001/MAT240B/README.md

     cmake --build .
     ./sine-sweep | ./wav-write sine-sweep.wav
     # open sine-sweep.wav in a DAW and look at the spectrum

-Aspects of the UNIX philosophy are present in Cycling74's Max environment and other audio programming systems.
-We make lots of little programs that generate outputs and/or analyse or process inputs.
-We then wires these together to make more complex programs.
-This structure is a [graph](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)).

 The files below have empty implementations: